Powerlearnproject/se-day1-assignment-KamoM-UI/README.md

 6)Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
  - Waterfall: Sequential approach with distinct phases (e.g., requirements, design, implementation) flowing downwards like a waterfall.
+One step must be completed before we move onto the next.
   - Agile: Iterative and incremental approach focused on flexibility, collaboration, and responding to change.
 The waterfall method would be appropriate to use when developing a project that solves or answers issues of people/users.
 The agile method would be appropriate to use when upgrading a existing project in order to meet chnaging industry/user needs.